md-hpc/mdhpc/README_SOFTWARE.md

 ### Installation

-Please note that initiale position and velocity values for the particles must be set in the BRAM_INIT.txt file in hexadecimal format, containing the position followed by velocity (each being a set of 3 8-character long strings), and then 2 characters for BRAM selection, and finally 3 characters for the BRAM address.
+Please note that initiate position and velocity values for the particles must be set in the BRAM_INIT.txt file in hexadecimal format, containing the position followed by velocity (each being a set of 3 8-character long strings), and then 2 characters for BRAM selection, and finally 3 characters for the BRAM address.

 To build the simulator, run ```make```.
 Please give up to 24 hours as the build time is quite significant to match timing and minimize wire congestion and resource usage.